 You can contact either service with a question, even if you don’t have a subscription.
 This is pretty standard for most meal delivery services and is always worth noting since it’s useful for determining whether the company’s foods and features are best for your lifestyle.

 It’s tough to compare the pricing between these 2 services since they function differently.
-HelloFresh charges you per box, while Hungryroot’s per serving and per a la carte grocery depends on how many breakfasts, lunches, dinners, and snacks you want for the week.
+HelloFresh charges a flat rate per meal, while Hungryroot converts your money into points to track how many meals and groceries you can put in each shipment.

 Hungryroot has tons of add-ons, but determining how much they cost is difficult as the service uses a rather complicated credit system that relates to the number of servings you’ve chosen.
 Some ingredients, such as certain meats, use up more credits than others, and there’s no set price.